projectOpenRAP/OpenRAP/porting/miniPC/Readme.md

-Contain scitps, docs for porting openRAP to miniPC
+Contains scritps and docs for porting openRAP to miniPC (intel x86)